Satotukku Knows Its Contract Farmers

 The Ahlbergs’ Produce Has That Right Taste!

 The Ahlbergs’ roots reach all the way to the fields of 1920s Viikki, now part of Helsinki.
-Nowadays though, third generation farmer Kaius Ahlberg continues to farm the estate with his wife Minna in southern Sipoo's Immerby.
+Nowadays though, third generation farmer Kaijus Ahlberg continues to farm the estate with his wife Minna in southern Sipoo's Immerby.

 In their garden, the Ahlbergs grow delicious salads leaves, herbs, edible flowers and many other wonderful vegetables and specialty crops, such as wheatgrass.
 The Ahlbergs’ products have always been sought-after in Helsinki's markets and its best restaurants.
 These days, their products are also sold by many food retailers.